Dr-KSRS-Jyothsna/Basic-Python-Practice/README.md

-All my Python Codes here.
+All my Python Codes on Operators are placed here.